We have carried out a themed review of our maternal death investigations during the coronavirus (COVID-19) pandemic.

 Through our maternity investigation programme, we’ve investigated 20 maternal deaths that happened between 1 March and 31 May 2020.
 These deaths all happened during the COVID-19 pandemic.
 The women had contact with many areas of the healthcare system, including primary and secondary care, ambulance services and NHS 111.

 The purpose of this national learning report is to review the findings of our maternal death investigation reports and identify any potential themes and areas of learning.
-This learning could potentially improve maternal care if a further surge of COVID-19 cases occurs.
+This learning could potentially improve maternal care if a future surge of COVID-19 cases occurs.

 If you would like to speak to us about this report prior to publication, please email email@example.com.